 PCF derives the group level treatment policy for each service flow coordination group based on the group level treatment requirements from the application, and SMF maps the service flow coordination group to QoS flow coordination group in the 5GS.
 Each service flow in a service flow group should be treated as individual QoS flow without aggregation.

 PCF distributes the service flow coordination group ID and group level treatment policy in 5GS using the following procedure.
+SMF is responsible for providing the information to individual RAN Nodes with the PDU Session modification procedure, which is separate for each UE or PDU Session involved.